 As a Christian community, we affirm people of all faiths and none, and listen for the wisdom of God in many voices.

 As a community we represent a diverse range of opinions, theologies and experiences which we hold together in community – allowing space for faith and doubt, hope and fear, confidence and questions.
+We are also committed to developing healthy relationships and so have considered and set out how we aspire to relate to each other in our Ways of Engaging.

 We believe that the divisions within the worldwide Christian Church are a scandal and actively work to promote ecumenism.